davidgasquez/handbook/Open Data.md

 		- [Foreign Data Wrappers in PostgreSQL](https://wiki.postgresql.org/wiki/Foreign_data_wrappers)
 		- [Trustfall](https://github.com/obi1kenobi/trustfall).
 		- Open source data integration projects like [Airbyte](https://airbyte.com/).
 They can used to build open data connectors making possible to replicate something from `$RANDOM_SOURCE` (e.g: spreadsheets, Ethereum Blocks, URL, ...) to any destination.
+		- Adapters are created by the community so data becomes connected.
+	- Integrate with the modern data stack to avoid reinventing the wheel.
 	- Decentralized the computation (where data lives) and then cache copies of the results (or aggregations) in CDNs.
 Most queries require only reading a small amount of data and going to be similar.

 ## Modules